prince-ao/prince-ao/README.md

 ### Hi there 👋

-- I’m currently working on Portfolify
+- I’m currently working on Present.ai and Milestone.ai
-- I’m currently learning Bash Programming and REST
+- I’m currently learning Embeddings and NLP
 - How to reach me ...
   - discord: princemfsn